Midy Aponte-Vargas, founder of Civil Strategies

 A career built on addressing complex issues through community collaboration.

-Early Career: Activism and Crisis
+Early Career: Public Engagement and Crisis Solutions

 Professional Highlight: Preserving Latino History & Heritage